-This syllabus provides opportunities for the development of evidence for the Key Skills of: Communication, Application of Number, InformationTechnology, Working with Others, Improving Own Learning and Performance and Problem Solving at Levels 2 and/or 3.
+This syllabus provides opportunities for the development of evidence for the Key Skills of: Communication, Application of Number, Information Technology, Working with Others, Improving Own Learning and Performance and Problem Solving at Levels 2 and/or 3.
 However, the extent to which this evidence fulfils the Key Skills criteria at these levels will be totally dependent on the style of teaching and learning adopted for each section.

 The Key Skills awarding bodies and the regulatory authorities have produced a suite of example portfolios that will help to give candidates and practitioners a clear understanding of the requirements for the Key Skills portfolio.
-These are available on the QCA Key Skills website (www. qca.org.uk/keyskills).
+These are available on the QCDA website (www.qcda.org.uk/keyskills).
 Full details of the requirements for certification can be obtained from the awarding bodies that are approved to offer Key Skills.
-For further information about Key Skills assessment, including the current standards, please see the document The Key Skills Qualifications Standards and Guidance published by the Qualifications and Curriculum Authority 2004 (ISBN 1 85838 548 2).
+For further information about Key Skills assessment, please see the document The Key Skills Qualifications Standards and Guidance published by the Qualifications and Curriculum Authority 2004 (ISBN 1 85838 548 2).